 I am Annica – named by my sister, after the friend of the rebellious Pippi Longstocking.
-I grew up in South of Sweden and I am the daughter of migrant parents.
+I am the daughter of migrant parents, I grew up in South of Sweden and I am currently living and working in Brussels, Belgium.

-I have more than 12 years of professional experience of policy, advocacy and representation.
-Since 2010 I work in Brussels, as an Adviser at a European civil society network.
-I am specialised in European public affairs in the field of human rights, equality, non-discrimination and migration.
-Before, I worked on sexual and reproductive health and rights, and LGBT rights, in a Swedish and European context.
+I have more than 13 years of professional experience of public affairs, communication and representation.
+Since January 2018 I am working with audiovisual authors rights in Europe.
+Prior, I worked for almost eight years for a European civil society network.
+I have mainly worked with human rights, equality, non-discrimination and migration, in a Swedish and European context.
+In my new job, I am now learning new exciting topics such as copyright and intellectual property rights.
 I have been involved in civil society since 1999, holding various board positions and managed many projects.
 You find my resume at LinkedIn.

 I have a geeky curiosity for technology and knowledge management, and I am a dedicated Apple fan (thanks to my friend Alexandra).
 You find me @aryngbeck tweeting about politics, human rights, feminism and tech.
 On my blog I share my reflections on issues I believe can be food for thoughts for others as well, based on interesting books I read or inspiring people I meet.
 Since end of 2015 I am working paperless, except for paperback novels on my night stand and in my suitcase for holidays.